 NJ Ballet in The Nutcracker – Morristown

-Christmas just isn't complete without a visit to the Land of the Sweets with Clara and the Nutcracker Prince, and it's even better with live music.
-New Jersey Ballet will perform the holiday classic at Mayo Performing Arts Center this year, with accompaniment by the New Jersey Symphony Orchestra.
-Read our Nutcracker roundup to find even more performances happening throughout the state.
+Christmas just isn't complete without a visit to the Land of the Sweets with Clara and the Nutcracker Prince—and it's even better with live music.
+New Jersey Ballet will perform the holiday classic at Mayo Performing Arts Center this month, with accompaniment by the New Jersey Symphony Orchestra.
+Read our roundup of Nutcrackers and holiday shows to find even more performances happening throughout the state.

-Kids can decorate their own holiday treats at the Gingerbread Workshop.
-Photo courtesy of Liberty Hall Museum.
+Decorate your own holiday treats at the Gingerbread Workshop.
+Photo courtesy of Liberty Hall Museum

 Kids can dig into piles of peppermint, candy canes, gumdrops, and more to decorate their own gingerbread houses at this workshop at Liberty Hall Museum.
 The museum provides all of the materials, and you go home with a special treat.
-The museum will be accepting new, unwrapped toys for Toys for Tots.
 Reservations required.